conanite/nydp/README.md

 ==> (prefix-list "%w" (a b c))
 ```

-This allows for preprocessing lists in a way not possible for macros. nydp uses this feature to implement shortcut oneline
+This allows for preprocessing lists in a way not possible for macros. nydp uses this feature to implement shortcut monoexpression functions with single-letter arguments, as in
-functions, as in

 ```lisp
 nydp > (parse "λx(len x)")